 Risks

-Finasteride and minoxidil are the only two FDA-approved products to treat hair loss, but both come with potential side effects.
+Both medications have been approved by the FDA to help treat hair loss, but it’s critical to note that both come with potential side effects.
 Finasteride is only suitable for males, but even minoxidil has limitations for women who are pregnant and/or breastfeeding.
 It is advisable to speak with your doctor or medical professional to weigh up your options and potential risks.

 3. Laser Therapy